 MBL is an indirect wholly owned subsidiary of MGL and forms part of the Banking Group.
-MBL comprises two operating groups: Banking and Financial Services and Commodities and Global Markets (excluding certain assets of the Credit Markets business; certain activities of the Cash Equities business and the Commodity Markets and Finance business; and some other less financially significant activities).
+MBL comprises two operating groups: Banking and Financial Services and Commodities and Global Markets (excluding certain assets of the Credit Markets business; certain activities of the Commodity Markets and Finance business; and some other less financially significant activities).

-MGL Group provides shared services to both the Banking Group and the Non-Banking Group through the Corporate segment.
+MBL Group currently provides shared services to both the Banking Group and the Non-Banking Group through the Corporate segment.
 The Corporate segment is not considered an operating group and comprises four central functions: Risk Management, Legal and Governance, Financial Management and Corporate Operations.
 Shared services include: Risk Management, Finance, Information Technology, Group Treasury, Markets Operations, Human Resources Services, Business Services, Corporate Governance, Corporate Affairs, Taxation Services, Business Improvement and Strategy Services, Central Executive Services, Business Services, and other services as may be agreed from time to time.
-Items of income and expense within the Corporate segment include earnings from the net impact of managing liquidity for Macquarie Bank, earnings on capital, non-trading derivative volatility, earnings from investments, central overlay on impairment provisions or valuation of assets, unallocated head office costs and costs of central service groups, performance-related profit share and share-based payments expense, income tax expense and certain distributions attributable to non-controlling interests and holders of MIS.3
+Items of income and expense within the Corporate segment include earnings from the net impact of managing liquidity for Macquarie Bank, earnings on capital, non-trading derivative volatility, earnings from investments, central overlay on impairment provisions or valuation of assets, unallocated head office costs and costs of central service groups, performance-related profit share and share-based payments expense and income tax expense.

 MBL and MGL have corporate governance and policy frameworks that meet APRA's requirements for ADIs and NOHCs, respectively.
 The Banking Group and the Non-Banking Group operate as separate sub-groups within MGL with clearly identifiable businesses, separate capital requirements and discrete funding programs.
-For further information on MGL and MBL's liquidity and funding, see the discussion in section 5.0 of our 2020 Fiscal Year Management Discussion and Analysis Report.
-Although the Banking Group and the Non-Banking Group operate as separate sub-groups, both are integral to MGL Group's identity and strategy as they assist MGL Group in continuing to pursue value adding and diversified business opportunities while meeting its obligations under APRA rules.
+For further information on MGL and MBL's liquidity and funding, see the discussion in section 5.0 of our 2021 Fiscal Year Management Discussion and Analysis Report.
+Although the Banking Group and the Non-Banking Group operate as separate sub-groups, both are integral to MGL Group's identity and strategy as they assist the MGL

+Group in continuing to pursue value adding and diversified business opportunities while meeting its obligations under APRA rules.